tbrowder/DateTime-Julian/README.md

 Provides a DateTime::Julian class (a subclass of Raku's class **DateTime**) that is instantiated by either a Julian Date (JD) or a Modified Julian Date (MJD) (or any of the DateTime instantiation methods).

+It also provides addional time data not provided by the core class.

 SYNOPSIS
 ========